AkramsBookshelf/GCT-Unity/UIManager/UI-Architecture.md

 To address these challenges, we carefully chose four design patterns that complement each other:
 -   **MVC (Model–View–Controller):** Separates visuals, input handling, and game logic so each part can evolve independently.

--   **Observer:** Lets systems listen to UI events without creating direct dependencies, keeping communication loose and scalable.
+-   **Observer:** Let's systems listen to UI events without creating direct dependencies, keeping communication loose and scalable.
 -   **Command:** Encapsulates player actions as tokens, providing a predictable and centralized way to execute logic.
 -   **Strategy:** Allows different behaviors to be plugged into the same UI element, keeping components flexible and reusable.

 By combining these patterns, we create a **decoupled, maintainable UI architecture** where elements can grow in complexity without breaking the system.

 ---
-# The MVC Pattern: Who Does What?
+## The MVC Pattern: Who Does What?
 The **Model–View–Controller (MVC)** pattern helps us divide responsibilities across the UI system.
 Instead of placing all functionality into one large script, each component plays a specific role.

 This prevents the creation of **“God Objects”**—scripts that try to handle everything and quickly become difficult to debug or extend.

 In our UI architecture, MVC divides the system into three main parts.

+#

-## The View – _BaseUIView_
+### The View
 The **View** is the visual representation of the UI.

 It is responsible for:
 -   Accessing the **UI Document**
 -   Reading the **UXML layout**
 -   Finding UI elements like buttons and sliders
 -   Detecting user interactions

 For example, if a button is clicked, the View simply reports that the button was pressed.

 Importantly, the View **does not know why the button exists** or what should happen next.
 It only knows that the interaction occurred.

 This keeps the View focused purely on **presentation and input detection**.

+#

+### The Controller – _MainMenuController_

+The **Controller** acts as the middleman between the View and the rest of the game.

+When the View detects a button click, it sends that information to the Controller.
+The Controller then examines the **Token** (the identifier assigned to that UI element) and determines what action the player intends to perform.

+The Controller’s responsibilities include:

+-   Listening to the View

+-   Interpreting button tokens

+-   Dispatching events to other systems

+Instead of executing game logic directly, the Controller **communicates the player’s intent** to the rest of the system.